johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL4.4 Aircraft Performance and Weight+Balance.md

 		1. By hand
 		2. Online / EFB
 3. Performance calculations
+	1. Takeoff and landing distances for ground roll and obstacle clearance
+	2. Rate of climb and time to climb
+	3. Impact of [[Density Altitude]] on takeoff and climb performance
+	4. Power settings for cruise, airspeed and fuel burn
+		1. Importance of and methods for [[Leaning the Mixture]]
+4. Calculating wind correction and groundspeed
 	1. [[Wind Triangle]] and relevant terminology
 		1. [[Course]] - intended path over the earth
 		2. [[Heading]] - where the plane's nose is pointing